 The Anatomy of Movement

-A 7-week workshop series, Sunday mornings from March 2019
+7-week workshop series, Sunday mornings from mid-year 2019

 Theory with practical exploration for an in-depth enquiry into the biomechanics of movement.